-STEP 2.
-Attach the iEQ75-GT Mount
+STEP 3.
+Attach the iEQ45 Mount

-Locate the Azimuth Adjustment Knobs and retract them to allow enough clearance for the mount to fit on the tripod head.
-Unscrew the four (4) Azimuth Locking Screws shown in Figure 8.
-Place the mount onto the Tripod Head with the alignment notch on top of the Alignment Peg.
-Place the four (4) Azimuth Locking Screws back and tighten the screws.
+Locate the Azimuth Adjustment Knobs (next to the Bubble Level Indicator) and retract them to allow enough clearance for the mount to fit on the tripod head.
+Unscrew the three (3) Azimuth Locking Screws shown in Figure 9 and be careful not to lose the plastic washers; they will be needed to secure the mount.
+Place the mount onto the Tripod Head with the Bubble Level Indicator on top of the Alignment Peg as shown in Figure 10.
+Place the Teflon washers and the three (3) Azimuth Locking Screws back and tighten the screws.
 Level the tripod base by adjusting the individual legs.
-You need a level to check leveling.
+You may use the built-in Bubble Level Indicator or an external torpedo level to check leveling.